New York City transit fares

 The fares for services operated under the brands of MTA Regional Bus (New York City Bus, MTA Bus), New York City Subway (NYC Subway), Staten Island Railway (SIR), PATH, Roosevelt Island Tramway, AirTrain JFK, NYC Ferry, and the suburban bus operators Nassau Inter-County Express (NICE) and Westchester County Bee-Line System (Bee-Line) are listed below.
+As of 2024, most bus routes, the subway, the Staten Island Railway, and the Roosevelt Island Tramway charge a $2.90 fare; a higher fare is charged for ferries, express buses, and the AirTrain JFK.

 Current fares

 Fare media

-MetroCard is accepted on MTA Regional buses, the New York City Subway, the Staten Island Railway, PATH, Roosevelt Island Tramway, AirTrain JFK, Nassau Inter-County Express, and Bee-Line Bus.
-Local MTA bus routes and NICE and Bee-Line buses also accept coins (though pennies and half-dollars are not accepted on Select Bus Service routes), while MTA buses, the subway, and the Staten Island Railway also accept OMNY.
-Both MetroCard and SmartLink are accepted on PATH; however, SmartLink cannot be used on any other transit system in New York City.
-The subway, the Staten Island Railway, and express buses only accept MetroCard and OMNY as payment.
+MetroCard is accepted on MTA Regional buses, the New York City Subway, Metro North's Hudson Rail Link, the Staten Island Railway, PATH, Roosevelt Island Tramway, AirTrain JFK, Nassau Inter-County Express, and Bee-Line Bus.
+Local MTA bus routes and NICE and Bee-Line buses also accept coins (though pennies and half-dollars are not accepted on Select Bus Service routes), while MTA buses, Hudson Rail Link, the Roosevelt Island Tram, Airtrain JFK, the subway, and the Staten Island Railway also accept OMNY.

+Besides MetroCard, PATH accepts SmartLink (a fare card) and TAPP (a clone of OMNY); however, SmartLink and TAPP cannot be used on any other transit system in New York City.
+The subway, Roosevelt Island Tram, the Staten Island Railway, and express buses only accept MetroCard and OMNY as payment.

 As of 31 December 2020, all subway stations, the Staten Island Railway, and all MTA-operated buses are equipped with OMNY readers.
-As of August 2023, the only unlimited option available on OMNY is the Monday-to-Sunday cap; MetroCard remains the only option for other unlimited products.
+As of August 2023, the only unlimited option available on OMNY is the 7-day fare cap; MetroCard remains the only option for other unlimited products.

 NYC Ferry and NJ Transit fares are paid using physical or digital tickets (in addition to cash on NJ Transit), which are not compatible with the MetroCard, OMNY, or any of the city's other modes of transport.

 Base fares

 All fares are in US dollars.
-Children under 44" tall ride for free with fare-paying rider; limit is 3 except for NYC Ferry.
+Children under 44" tall ride for free with fare-paying rider; limit is 3 except for NYC Ferry and Express Buses.